 In case you are not available on that date, but still interested in upgrading your expertise in EU institutional affairs, please feel free to get in touch with us to request a tailored training session.

 Our top trainers have long-standing insights not only in the EU decision-making machinery but also in the training sector.

 1) Piotr Maciej Kaczyński:

-👉 A certified trainer (by the European Commission) with the European Institute of Public Administration (EIPA), who has trained over 1,000 civil servants and employees of the European political parties;
+👉 A certified trainer (by the European Commission) who has trained over 1,000 civil servants and employees of the European political parties;

 👉 Experienced trainer in cooperation with member states administrations (ahead of the Bulgarian Council Presidency 2018, also involved with the Polish Council Presidency 2011);

 👉 A trainer in the private sector: businesses and business associations, NGOs, as well as aspiring politicians in Brussels and Warsaw;